nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/core-server/content-repository/deleting-documents.md

 ---
 {{! excerpt}}
-Deleting a document involves several steps before the full document is actually deleted from the database and disk.
-These steps are described below.
+On user interface provided by Nuxeo, deleting a document involves several steps before the full document is actually deleted from the database and disk.
+It implies to first trash it and then delete it permanently.
+The second action is only possible if document is in the trash.

+More details below.

 {{! /excerpt}}

 ## Trash Management